 Today was the second time I attended a Toastmasters Club meeting.
 For some reason, after attending a single meeting, I thought I should give a speech in the next one.
 Note that I’m not a speaker.
-I have horrible stage fear.
-So, I embraced my inner warrior and decided to face my fear.
+I have a bit of a stage fear but I decided to embrace my inner warrior and faced my fear.

 Thanks to a mentor and my friends who helped me rehearse, I was able to manage my speech.
 It wasn’t perfect, but I completed my CC1 and got some good comments.